Shrimp Boil Sheet Pan

 • No babysitting.
 Traditional Shrimp Boil recipes require monitoring a boiling stockpot.
 This can get hot and steamy in the summer months.
 Roasting the Sheet Pan Shrimp Boil in the oven requires zero babysitting and doesnโ€™t raise your core temperature 10 degrees.

-• Flavor!
-Above all, roasting Shrimp Boils in the oven provides superior flavor and texture as the ingredients are enveloped in EVOO and seasonings so the ingredients soak in flavor on the inside while they caramelize on the outside resulting in the perfect balance of salty, smoky and sweet with a subtle kick of heat.
-When you boil the ingredients, everything comes out with a similar boiled texture.
+• Flavor!ย Above all, roasting Shrimp Boils in the oven provides superior taste and texture.
+The ingredients are enveloped in seasonings, soaking in flavor on the inside while caramelizing on the outside, resulting in the perfect balance of salty, smoky, and sweet with a subtle kick of heat.
+When you boil the ingredients, everything has a similar boiled texture.

 • Fun to serve.
 You can still dump the Shrimp Boil out onto a table of newspaper if you want and dig in!